-This policy applies to everyone employed by Insa.
-Additionally, we do not tolerate harassment of employees by non-employees, (e.g. guests, vendors, or customers) nor do we tolerate harassment of non-employees by employees.
+This policy applies to all Insa employees.
+Additionally, we do not tolerate harassment of employees by non-employees or vice versa.
 This policy applies to conduct at an employee's normal worksite, business trips and business-related social events, at office parties, off-site meetings, and other work-related events.